bhargav-cerebras/Mixture-of-Transformers-A-Sparse-and-Scalable-Architecture-for-Multi-Modal-Foundation-Model-meta/readme.md

 #### Position-Wise Feed-Forward Network

-Each position in the sequence is passed through a fully connected feed-forward network:
+Each position in the sequence goes through a fully connected feed-forward network:

 \[
 \begin{aligned}